-Foreigners can own property and land in Turkey but before 2012 Turkey had a strict reciprocity law in place which restricted many nationals from owning property in Turkey unless a Turkish national could in return, buy a home in that respected country.
+Foreigners can own property and land in Turkey.
+Before 2012 Turkey had a strict reciprocity law in place which restricted many nationals from owning property in Turkey unless a Turkish national could in return, buy a home in that respected country.
 However, in May 2012 a new law was introduced by the Turkish government which lifted a large amount of these restrictions and opened the Turkish property market to nationals of more than 130 different countries.

 Some rules still remain in place, such as property owned by a foreign national in a Turkish town cannot exceed 10% of the town’s land area and a foreign national cannot purchase more than 300,000sqm of land in Turkey without first acquiring approval from the ministry of interior.